billroy/bitlash-commander/README.md

 ## Installing Bitlash Commander on the PC

+# Install Prerequisites: node.js, git, build environment

-Prerequisites: You need node.js (http://nodejs.org) and git (http://git-scm.com).
+You need node.js (http://nodejs.org) and git (http://git-scm.com).
 Do those installs, and return here.

+You also need a compiler and build environment for your platform so that the serial port driver will build successfully.
+Follow the guidance for your platform here in the section titled "To Install" before proceeding: https://github.com/voodootikigod/node-serialport

+# Install Bitlash Commander

 In a new terminal window, incant: